“The time has come, the walrus said, to talk of many things…”

 In August, with great happiness, I welcomed a visit from my former Peace Corps partner in Colombia (from 58 years ago).
 A week later I was in shock and tears learning of her heart failure and death upon returning to her Cartagena, Colombia home.

 In addition, I am just tired.
 I feel the declines of advancing age and the impact of the onslaught of political polarization affecting all of us (abortion, voting rights, climate change, inequalities of all sorts).

 As the ups and downs of personal and national confusion invade my life, I find myself concurrently reflecting on my 81 years on the planet.
 I am determined to celebrate this life that is mine.
-September has become, the “If not now, when?” moment.
+September, 2021 has become, the “If not now, when?” moment.
 Continuing my efforts to provide more documentation to the Who Was Aunt Martha Anyway? life history contribution for our Family Archives, I’m preparing a video about the professional Glory Years of my 40’s and 50’s.
 It was then when my work with Thought Selection was thriving, the popular Breakthrough Program had been created, and my Growth Dynamics business was flourishing.
-Old video tape highlights of these special times are simply not yet ready to be tossed out.
+Old video tape highlights of these special times simply must be saved.

 Those Glory Years eventually came to an end, (or perhaps I should say a move to Massachusetts from Washington, DC, a major illness, and a divorce inaugurated the next, and also interesting and growth producing, phase of my life.)
 Right now, however, my memories of those “Glory Years” deserve savoring.

 The walrus was right…there are many things to talk about and we can go beyond the “shoes—and ships—and sealing-wax—of cabbages—and kings…”.
 Poet Lewis Carroll